Utah Deaf History and Culture

 went on strike in 1962 and 1969

-This is Jodi's personal favorite part of the website's history
+This is Jodi's favorite piece of history

 Opening of the Utah School for the Deaf